New Dynamics of International Refugee Law

 Examining practices of asylum and the role of international and domestic courts in refugee protection

-This project aims to identify the new dynamics in international refugee law whereby basic protective principles are under strain, yet courts, civil society and refugees reassert rights to protection.
-The project examines the role of international and domestic courts in refugee protection.
-It problematizes the practices of asylum in some developed countries, sometimes of dubious legality, which undermine refugee protection in different ways.
-The first strand relates to measures to preclude access to asylum; the second to measures to undermine the reliability of refugee status determination; the third seeks to clarify the obligations to refugees beyond the 1951 Refugee Convention.
+This project aimed to identify the new dynamics in international refugee law whereby basic protective principles are under strain, yet courts, civil society and refugees reassert rights to protection.
+The project examined the role of international and domestic courts in refugee protection.
+It problematized the practices of asylum in some developed countries, sometimes of dubious legality, which undermine refugee protection in different ways.
+The first strand related to measures to preclude access to asylum; the second to measures to undermine the reliability of refugee status determination; the third sought to clarify the obligations to refugees beyond the 1951 Refugee Convention.

-The first output is an article by Michelle Foster and Cathryn Costello for the Netherlands Yearbook of International Law on the role of jus cogens norms in refugee protection, which will form part of a special edition exploring jus cogens across different domains of international law.
+The first output was an article by Michelle Foster and Cathryn Costello for the Netherlands Yearbook of International Law on the role of jus cogens norms in refugee protection, which forms part of a special edition exploring jus cogens across different domains of international law.
 In particular, the piece examines the status of non-refoulement as a norm of customary international law, and potentially a peremptory norm of international law.